VR-25/acc/README.md

 Refer to [this XDA post](https://forum.xda-developers.com/t/rom-official-arrowos-11-0-android-11-0-vayu-bhima.4267263/post-85119331) for additional details.

-[lybxlpsv](https://github.com/lybxlpsv) suggested booting into bootloader and then back into system to reset the PMIC.
+[lybxlpsv](https://github.com/lybxlpsv) suggests booting into bootloader and then back into system to reset the PMIC.

 ---